 \begin{definition} The \emph{asymptotic horizon} of an oriented arc $e\subseteq T$ of a $G$-tree is

 where $\delta_p^e$ is the unique direction based at $p$ such that $t(e)\in \delta_p^e$. \end{definition}

 \begin{remark} In some figures $\ebox{e}$ will be used to indicate the set $\{\omega(g) | g\in \ebox{e}\} \subseteq \partial X$ where $X$ is hyperbolic.
-This abuse of notation is used only in illustrative figures, and the set of group elements will play the important role in the text.
-Proposition~\ref{prop:dense-endpoints} implies this is not a misleading practice. \end{remark}
+This abuse of notation is used only in illustrative figures, and the set of group elements will play the important role in the text. \end{remark}

 The asymptotic horizon of an oriented arc $e$ is all hyperbolic group elements whose axes have an endpoint visible from $e$, when looking in the forward direction specified by the orientation.
-The visibility of group ends is sufficient to find group elements whose axes either contain $e$ or are disjoint from $e$, exercises in the calculus of axes that recorded in the next two lemmas.
+The visibility of group ends is sufficient to find group elements whose axes either contain $e$ or are disjoint from $e$, exercises in the calculus of axes that are recorded in the next two lemmas.

 To fix notation, for an oriented arc $e\subseteq T$ in a $G$-tree, let $R_e^-$ be the connected component of $T\setminus e^\circ$ containing $o(e)$ and $R_e^+$ the component containing $t(e)$.

 \begin{lemma} Suppose $e\subseteq T$ is an oriented arc in a $G$-tree $T$.
 Suppose $g\in \ebox{e}$ and $h\in\ebox{\bar{e}}$.
 Then there is an $N > 0$ such that for all $n\geq N,$ $f=h^{-n}g^n$ is hyperbolic and $e\subseteq C_f$.
 Moreover the orientation of $e$ agrees with the orientation on $C_f$ induced by $f$. \end{lemma}